 I was honored to have the opportunity to interview Jillian Michaels about her new book, Yeah BABY!
 I didn’t have enough time to read her book before our interview (since I only had two days), but I did have some time to read her book before I published my interview article.
-I was pleasantly surprised with the useful information that she provided.
-There were so many points that I wanted our readers to know that I thought would be helpful during their pregnancy, so I decided I would do a book review for all of you.
+I was pleasantly surprised by the helpful information that she provided.
+There were so many points that I wanted our readers to know that I thought would be beneficial during their pregnancy, so I decided I would do a book review for all of you.

-You know how there are CliffsNotes that you can read to get the essentials of literary work?
-Well I’m now offering Nina’s Notes to give you the important points with every book I review.
+You know how CliffsNotes give you the essentials of literary work?
+Well, I’m offering Nina’s Notes to provide you with the essential points of each book I read.

 Nina’s Notes: Yeah Baby!

 At the beginning of the book, Jillian has an Introduction section.
 Here is where she explains why she wrote this book and the purpose of her book, Yeah BABY!

 That’s the purpose of this book: to empower you with all the knowledge, facts, and cutting-edge research so that you can best protect yourself and your baby, personalize this process for an ideal outcome, and craft your own pregnancy and birth decisions for you and your baby.